Mic-map/CATERPillar_preview/README.md

    chmod u+x src/Growth-Animation.exe
    ./src/Growth-Animation.exe "path/to/folder/args.conf"
    ```
+A video will then open and you will see axons growing in a substrate.
+You can stop the viseo at anytime with Ctrl+C. An example of such a video is given.

 ## Parameters
 The parameters that can be modified are listed in the `args.conf` file.
 Some parameters may have multiple values (written as `<parameter>`) over which the program will iterate.
 The modified parameter values will appear in the name of the output files.